 6. Give staff the resources they need in order to keep up to date with Risk Management practices

-All those involved in the Risk Management process that fallout from the program, as well as those who have a general interest, should have access to materials which will allow them to keep on top of new process and procedures (internally and externally), best practices and regulatory updates.
+All those involved in the Risk Management process that fallout from the plan, as well as those who have a general interest, should have access to materials which will allow them to keep on top of new process and procedures (internally and externally), best practices and regulatory updates.
 This information should not be difficult for staff to find and access.

-For a Risk Management program to be successful it is very important that the purpose of its introduction into the organisation and the importance of each teams buy-in is effectively communicated in a timely manner.
+For a Risk Management plan to be successful it is very important that the purpose of its introduction into the organisation and the importance of each teams buy-in is effectively communicated in a timely manner.

 Request a Demo